 There are a few things to keep in mind when deciding where to put your propane mosquito trap.
 First, you’ll want to choose an area that’s far away from any children or pets – these traps can be dangerous if used improperly.
 Second, make sure the area is well-ventilated so the gas can disperse properly.

 And finally, choose a spot that’s close to where you typically see the most mosquitoes.
 Once you’ve found the perfect spot, setting up your trap is easy – and before you know it, you’ll be enjoying your backyard again.

-- MOSQUITO CONTROL: This sophisticated, scientifically proven solution reduces bites and mosquito populations year-round.
-It doesn’t poison beneficial...
+- MOSQUITO CONTROL: This solution reduces biting pressure and mosquito populations year-round.
+It doesn’t create pesticide resistance.
+Using visual...

-- BEST USE: Targeting hungry mosquitoes, this trap is placed in shelter outdoor within 20m of a breeding site.
-It’s designed to be used alongside our...
+- BEST USE: Targeting hungry mosquitoes, this trap is placed outdoors in a humid and shady position, with electric power for its fan.
+It’s designed to...

 How Long Does A Propane Mosquito Trap Last?

 Home owners are always looking for the best way to keep their yards mosquito free.
 One popular solution is the propane mosquito trap.
 But how long does a propane mosquito trap last?